-The nature of depreciation.
-The accounting concept of depreciation.
-Factors in the measurement of depreciation.
-Methods of computing depreciation: straight line method and diminishing balance method; Disposal of depreciable assts - change of method.
-Salient features of Accounting Standard (AS): 6 (ICAI)
+Capital and revenue expenditures and receipts; Depreciation: nature, causes of depreciation, factors in the measurement of depreciation, accounting concept of depreciation, methods of computing depreciation- straight line method and diminishing balance method, change of method, disposal of depreciable assets.
+Salient features of Accounting Standard (AS): 6 (ICAI); Self and sectional balancing system.